-Elizabeth George is Head of Pattinson & Brewer’s Employment Department and based in our London office.
+Elizabeth George is a partner and Head of Pattinson & Brewer’s Employment Department and based in our London office.

 A recognised expert in employment and discrimination work, she is recommended in Legal 500 as being “experienced, sensitive, knowledgeable and clear”.